ActiveNeuroImaging/MultimodalActiveAcquisition/README.md

 # MultimodalActiveAcquisition
-Some simple (probably wrong) illustrations for multimodal active acquisition of neuroimaging data
+Some simple computational code to illustrate multimodal active acquisition for neuroimaging data